github/docs/content/rest/index.md

 ---
-title: GitHub REST API
+title: SA-FILTER-BOT
-shortTitle: REST API
+shortTitle: by Sunaif adkar
-intro: 'You can use the {% data variables.product.prodname_dotcom %} REST API to create calls to get the data you need to integrate with GitHub.'
+intro: 'You can use the {% data variables.product.prodname_dotcom %} you can make filter bot bot telegram.'
 redirect_from:
-  - /v3
+  - /v1
 versions:
-  free-pro-team: '*'
+  free-pro-team:'*'
-  enterprise-server: '*'
+  enterprise-server:'*'
-  github-ae: '*'
+  github-ae:'*'
 children:
   - /overview
   - /reference